Certora/Examples/CVLByExample/Reentrancy/README.md

 ## Running the specs on the contracts

-The `conf` folder includes a configuration file to be run using `certoraRun certora/conf/Reentrancy.conf` which can be adopted to check the reentrancy specs on each one of the different contracts.
-Alternativly the script.sh can be used to run all specs on all contracts.
+This folder includes a configuration file to be run using `certoraRun Reentrancy.conf` which can be adopted to check the reentrancy specs on each one of the different contracts.
+Alternatively the script.sh can be used to run all specs on all contracts.
 The results of the rules on the different contracts are:

 | Rule | VulnerableBank |  BankPartialFix | BankGuardFix | BankNoGuardFix |